Can you overcook gumbo?

 In order to prevent burning and ensure even cooking, it is crucial to stir the roux constantly.
 This will help distribute the heat evenly and prevent any lumps from forming.
 Additionally, using the right fat for the roux is essential.
 Opt for oil instead of butter, as it has a higher smoke point and is less likely to burn, resulting in a smoother and more flavorful roux.

-See also How to Cook Quinoa in a Rice Cooker Video
+See also How Long Can Rice Stay in a Rice Cooker?

 Another important tip for making the perfect roux is to use enough flour to create a thick consistency.
 This will aid in the thickening process and give the gumbo a hearty texture.
 Remember, patience and attention to detail are key when it comes to making the roux for gumbo.